AlCode88/ansible-tasks/session7/Notes.md

 there is a defult varibales that ansible stores in the memory.
 For example "group_name"

+<u>ITTERATIVE APPROACH :</u> small chuncks of code but run often and this method comes from agile method.

+<u>ITERATION :</u> is the timeframe three iterations and some companies define the itteration as a "sprint" which is usually two weeks.

+<u>WATER FALL APPROACH:</u> large chuncks of codes run not often once in a while.

 <h1><b>Session Tasks</b></h1>

 <b>Tasks 1:</b>
 Define a yaml format inventory.
 Create a group called "prod" in your inventory file.
 Write a playbook that pings servers, only if "prod" group is defined in inventory.yaml

+<b>Tasks 2:</b>
+Write the playbook that copies /tmp/tesfile from localhost to Ubuntu only serever /tmp defined in inventory file.
+If it doesnt exist create the file.

+Note: We are going to copy the file from our local mac machine- <b> scp /tmp/testfile root@ ip of the server :/tmp </b>.